LukeGus/Termix/README.md

 > [!WARNING]
 > **Project Migration in Progress**
 >
-> This project is currently undergoing a full migration to **TypeScript**.
+> This project is currently undergoing a full migration to **TypeScript** / **Shadcn**.
 > There will be no updates during this process (may take weeks to months).
 > Once completed, expect many new features and improvements!
-(Migrates many of my other software into one tool)
+(Migrates many of my other projects into one glorified tool)

 # Repo Stats